hitokiri-mata/katacoda-courses/kubernetes-applications/rabbitmq/step3.md

 Once running, this Rabbit MQ portal can be seen in your browser.

-Now, you can direct your browser to the "RabbitMQ Portal" from tab above the command line area or from this link: https://[[HOST_SUBDOMAIN]]-31000-[[KATACODA_HOST]].environments.katacoda.com/.
+Direct your browser to the "RabbitMQ Portal" from tab above the command line area or from this link: https://[[HOST_SUBDOMAIN]]-31000-[[KATACODA_HOST]].environments.katacoda.com/.

+Login with:

-Login with the user name _guest_ and password _guest_.
+- user name: _guest_
+- password: _guest_